 Attention to detail

-Full explanation of facilities
+A full explanation of the facilities

 Friendly staff but not too friendly